Workiva/react_testing_library/doc/migration_guides/queries.md

 }
 ```

-The rendered DOM is printed in the error message of failing `ByPlaceholderText` queries.
+The rendered DOM can be viewed using `rtl.prettyDOM(renderResult.container)`.
 This is the DOM for the input we are trying to access:

 ```html
 <div>